OpenBuilders/access-tool/backend/tests/guidelines.md

     assert data["is_enabled"] is True
 ```

-This testing structure provides a comprehensive approach to testing the backend components of the Gateway Tool project, ensuring code quality and reliability.
+This testing structure provides a comprehensive approach to testing the backend components of the Access Tool project, ensuring code quality and reliability.